Lr-2002/nips2025_rebuttal/main.md

 ### Q4: Minor Issues - The bottom-right inset of Figure 2 is illegible.
 Equations are missing terminal punctuation.

 **Response:**
-Thank you for point out these issues.
+Thank you for pointing out these issues.
 We will address them in the revision:
 - Figure 2 inset will be enlarged and clarified in the revision
 - Mathematical notation will be corrected with proper punctuation